-Childcare workers will also be eligible for funding from the ECE training fund for which it is agreed that \$12,000 will be allocated to for the term of this agreement.
+Childcare workers will also be eligible for funding from the ECE training fund for which specific funding has been allocated for the term of this agreement.

 Allocation of funding from this provision is subject to employees completing Auckland Council's Financial Assistance Agreement and adhering to Auckland Council's policy on training support for ECE training.
-This allocation will be managed by the ECE Governance Group
+This allocation will be managed by the ECE Operations Manager in consultation with the GM Active Communities.